Herbert-0820/FinalProject/README.md

  The different model was used on this project, but logistic regression model was highest accuracy model. the logistic regression model will then classify this sample as belonging to class 0 (on time or early) or class 1 (delay).

+ The Accuracy of  logistic regression is 88% as show below .

  ![This is an image]( https://github.com/Herbert-0820/FinalProject/tree/main/image )

 ### Benefits